Introduction to Nutch, Part 2: Searching

 In

-of this two part series on Nutch, the
+part one of this two part series on Nutch, the

 open-source Java search engine, we looked at how to crawl websites.